wso2/docs-is/en/identity-server/next/docs/deploy/configure/databases/carbon-database/change-to-mysql.md

         ```

     !!! note
-        As MySQL DB is inherently case-insensitive, it is recommended to deactivate the case-insensitive functionality of {{product_name}} when integrating with the Microsoft SQL Server.
+        As MySQL DB is inherently case-insensitive, it is recommended to deactivate the case-insensitive functionality of {{product_name}} when integrating with MySQL DB.
         Disabling this feature in {{product_name}} eliminates unnecessary processing, thereby potentially enhancing overall system performance.

         To disable case-insensitivity for the primary user store, open the `deployment.toml` file found in the `<IS-HOME>/repository/conf/` directory and add the following configurations to the primary user store.